 Apart from above outstanding of interest mentioned above, the Company has not provided interest of Rs.
-20,709 lakh and Rs.
-1,37,927 lakh for the year ended and up to March 31, 2024 respectively and therefore it has not been disclosed above.
+21,757 lakh and Rs.
+1,59,684 lakh for the year ended and up to March 31, 2025 respectively and therefore it has not been disclosed above.

 Further, the Company has not provided premium payable on maturity of preference shares of Rs.
-40,500 lakh as at March 31, 2024 and Rs.
-40,500 lakh as at March 31, 2023.
+40,500 lakh as at March 31, 2025 and Rs.
+40,500 lakh as at March 31, 2024.

 Installments amounting to Rs.
-148,585 lakh payable to Department of Telecommunications (DOT) as on March 31, 2024 for spectrum acquired on deferred payment basis, has not been paid.
+1,78,302 lakh payable to Department of Telecommunications (DOT) as on March 31, 2025 for spectrum acquired on deferred payment basis, has not been paid.
 (Refer note 2.06.01 of the financial statements).

-- (b) According to the information and explanations given to us and on the basis of the audit procedures and representation received from management, we report that the Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.
-However, the Company has received a show cause notice from the banks as to why the Company should not be declared wilful defaulter.
-Further, SBI's willfull identification committee has passed an order for inclusion of the Company name and its director/guarantors in credit information companies list of willful defaulters (refer note 2.23). - (c) In our opinion and information and explanation given to us and based on the examination of records of the Company, the Company has not raised term loans from any lender during the year and hence reporting under clause 3(ix)(c) of the Order is not applicable to the Company. - (d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the financial statements of the Company, we report that no funds raised on short term basis have been used for long-term purposes. - (e) In our opinion, and according to the information and explanations given to us, the Company does not have any subsidiaries, associates or joint ventures.
-Hence, the reporting requirements under clause 3(ix)(e) and (f) of the Order is not applicable. - (x) (a) In our opinion, and according to information and explanations given to us, the Company has not raised money by way of initial public offer or further public offer (including debt instruments) and hence the provision of clause 3(x)a) of the order is not applicable to the Company.
+- (b) According to the information and explanations given to us and on the basis of the audit procedures, we report that the Company has been declared willful defaulter by certain lenders.
+Further, the Company has also received show cause notice from certain banks as to why the Company should not be declared willful defaulter.
+Furthermore, SBI's willful identification committee has passed an order for inclusion of the Company's name and its director/guarantors in credit information companies list of willful defaulters (refer note 2.23(viii)). - (c) In our opinion and information and explanation given to us and based on the examination of records of the Company, the Company has not raised term loans from any lender during the year and hence reporting under clause 3(ix)(c) of the Order is not applicable to the Company. - (d) According to the information and explanations given to us, and the procedures performed by us, and on an overall examination of the financial statements of the Company, we report that no funds raised on short term basis have been used for long-term purposes.